 Softens shadows and helps spread the light more evenly.
 The bulb itself lights very uniformly; no dark or bright spots on the lighted globe surface.

 The radiation characteristic is very much like traditional incandescent lighting.
-These LED lamps spread light around in nearly equal amounts in all directions except for directly underneath the bulb, toward the socket.
+These LED lamps spread light around in nearly equal amounts in all directions.
+The only dark space is right under the bulb base.

 Way More Light per Watt than Incandescent Bulbs

-For this 14-watt LED bulb (1500 lumens), you get about the same amount of light that you’d see from a 100-watt incandescent light bulb (1530 lumens).
-Yet you only pay for 14 watts draw!
+This is 14-watt LED bulb (1500 lumens).
+So you get about the same amount of light that you’d see from a 100-watt incandescent light bulb (1530 lumens).
+Yet you only pay for 14 watts!

-With so much more of the consumed power going into actually producing actual light, and less to wasteful heat, LED bulbs radiate far less warmth.
-These solid state bulbs can be up to 83 percent more efficient than incandescent bulbs.
+With LEDs, so much more power goes into making actual light.
+Less of it goes to wasteful heat.
+So LED bulbs give off far less warmth.
+Thus, they are up to 83 percent more efficient than incandescent bulbs.

 Less metal in these units, owing to the greater efficiency electronics and LEDs themselves.
 This also makes handling them while hot much safer.
 No surface on this Philips LED bulb ever gets so hot that it produces burns when briefly touched.